ankitdasgit/Json-power-DB/README.md

 Picnic Trip Information Form

-The form is made in HTML, and javascript and connected to the JsonPowerBD database.
+This is a basic picnic trip form.
+Form is made in HTML, and javascript and connected to the JsonPowerBD database.

 jsonPowerDB is a easy and fast to develop database application without using any server side programming scripting or without installing any kind of database.